-Current size standards can’t keep pace with government contract needs
+Current size standards can’t keep pace with the government's contract needs

 The current size standards for small businesses are not keeping up with the government’s contracting needs.
 As a result, the government and industry are losing out on innovative ideas from small businesses, which face the prospect of quickly outgrowing their small-business classification before they are are ready to compete against much larger companies.